Sustainable Clothing Sourcing and Manufacturing in Vietnam // How to find Ethical and Eco-friendly Garment Manufacturers

 Waste Generation:

 Fast fashion contributes massively to the global issue of textile waste.
 Since the clothing is made to be sold quickly and cheaply, the quality often suffers, leading to discarded garments after just a few wears.
-Landfills are loaded with discarded clothing, which can take hundreds of years to decompose, releasing harmful gasses like methane.
+Landfills are filled with discarded clothing, which can take hundreds of years to decompose, releasing harmful gases such as methane.

 Resource Depletion: